Greg Colbrunn: Batting coach

-After his playing career ended in 2005, Colbrunn became a coach in the Yankees' organization, serving as the hitting instructor for the Charleston RiverDogs of the Single-A South Atlantic League from 2007–09 and in 2011–12.
+After his playing career ended in 2005, Colbrunn became a coach in the Yankees' organization, serving as the hitting instructor for the Charleston RiverDogs of the Single-A South Atlantic League from 2007 to 2009 and 2011 to 2012.
 In 2010, Colbrunn managed the RiverDogs to a 65–74 (.468) record.

 Then, following the 2012 season, Colbrunn joined the coaching staff of new Red Sox manager John Farrell as primary batting instructor.
 Under his guidance, the 2013 Red Sox led the Major Leagues in runs scored (853), runs per game (5.27), slugging percentage (.446), on-base percentage (.349), on-base plus slugging (.795), total bases (2,521) and extra-base hits (570).
 The Red Sox won the American League East Division title, the American League pennant and the 2013 World Series.

 Colbrunn returned to Farrell's staff for 2014.
 On June 4, he was compelled to take a medical leave of absence after he suffered a cerebral hemorrhage during the Red Sox' road trip to Cleveland, Ohio, and was hospitalized in the Cleveland Clinic.
 He returned to his duties on a part-time basis on June 30.
 However, the 2014 Red Sox struggled offensively all season long, finishing at or near the bottom of the American League in almost every category, including runs scored (12th, with 634).
 After the 2014 season concluded, Colbrunn stepped down from his position with the Red Sox and declined another assignment within the organization.